Updated: Apr 1

 All addictions speak to the need for something to be fulfilled.

-When I danced for other people I found that I could often generate praise, I would take any opportunity I could to perform – school assemblies, family gatherings.
+When I danced for other people I found that I could often generate praise, I would take any opportunity I could to perform – school assemblies, family gatherings, unpaid club work.
 The positive attention was addictive and would serve as a crutch for much of my life.
 Off-stage it was the academic achievements, certificate hoarding, charity work, care work - anything that made me feel needed, important, indispensable.

 This also meant that I could often be obedient to the point of submission.

-Constantly seeking praise means limiting yourself, not speaking up for fear of being disliked, not challenging something to avoid conflict, missing opportunities because it doesn't have enough outside validation attached.
+Constantly seeking praise means limiting yourself, not speaking up for fear of being disliked, not challenging something to avoid conflict.

 You're always craving the next fix.